VOLTTRON/volttron-developer/CORE_DEVELOPMENT.md

 # As of this writting the 1.2 version of poetry is in beta and is in the  master branch of poetry.
 $> curl -sSL https://install.python-poetry.org | python3 - --preview

+# Add poetry path to PATH variable.
+Also add this to your ~/.bashrc file
+export PATH="/home/volttron/.local/bin:$PATH"

 # Configure poetry to use project root virtual environments
 $> poetry config virtualenvs.in-project true